The following are answers to frequently asked questions about House Hunters :

 We have tried to anticipate all of the questions we think you might ask, but if you would like more information, please don't hesitate to phone, fax or e-mail us at our production office.
 We hope we'll be working with you and that it will be an exciting and rewarding experience!

 When you have made the decision to apply, please contact us through the application and home video pre-interview process.
-Once you finish your home video pre-interview and application, you can get this info to us in a variety of ways:
+Once your clients have finished their home video pre-interview and application, you can get this info to us in a variety of ways:

 • email or fax the application